TFC locker clean out day: Reds in a 'full rebuild' going into 2025

 TFC collected three wins and 10 points from their first five games and were contending for a top four spot in the Eastern Conference in mid-May.
 But a disastrous second half of the campaign that saw them win just four matches and collect 13 out of possible 51 points sealed their fate.

 Toronto (11-19-4, 37 points) won almost three times as many games and nearly doubled its points total compared to 2023 when it finished dead last in the MLS table.
-It also advanced further in the Canadian Championship (semifinals) and Leagues Cup (round of 16).
+It also advanced further in the Canadian Championship (final) and Leagues Cup (round of 16).
 But the progress made by TFC was minimal and inconsequential as they failed to qualify for the playoffs for a fourth straight year.

 Toronto FC's traditional end-of-year media availability, otherwise known as locker clean out day, was the last chance that TFC Republic and its media colleagues had to grill MLSE President & CEO Keith Pelley, GM Jason Hernandez, coach John Herdman and captain Jonathan Osorio before the official start of the off-season.